Margiris Normantas: Early career

-Before starting his professional career, Normantas played for KM-Citus Vilnius in the third-tier RKL, averaging 15.8 points, 3.7 rebounds and 4.8 assists in the 2014–15 season.
+Before starting his professional career, Normantas played for KM-Citus Vilnius in the third-tier Regional Basketball League (RKL), averaging 15.9 points, 3.6 rebounds and 4.7 assists in the 2014–15 season.

 Professional career

-In September 2015, Normantas signed a long-term contract with Lietuvos rytas Vilnius and was subsequently loaned to BC Perlas-MRU of the National Basketball League (NKL).
+In September 2015, Normantas signed a long-term contract with Lietuvos rytas Vilnius of the Lithuanian Basketball League (LKL) and was subsequently loaned to BC Perlas-MRU of the National Basketball League (NKL).
 In his first season with the team, he averaged 10.4 points, 2.8 rebounds, 3.0 assists and 1.8 steals per game.
 In the 2016–17 season, his production increased to 15.3 points, 3.7 rebounds, 4.1 assists and 2.1 steals per game.

-On 22 December 2017, Normantas was loaned to Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).

-He spent the 2018–2019 season with Rytas, though was never much of a rotation player and was released after the season.
+On 22 December 2017, Normantas was loaned to Nevėžis Kėdainiai of the LKL.
+He spent the 2018–19 season with Rytas, though was never much of a rotation player and was released after the season.

-On 28 August 2019, Normantas signed with Lietkabelis Panevėžys of the Lithuanian Basketball League.
+On 28 August 2019, Normantas signed with Lietkabelis Panevėžys of the LKL.
 On 16 June 2020, his contract was extended for an additional year.
 In 47 games played for Lietkabelis in the 2020–21 season (in the LKL and the EuroCup), Normantas averaged 12.2 points, 2.5 rebounds, 3.3 assists and 1.6 steals per game.

 On 15 July 2021, Normantas returned to Rytas Vilnius, signing a two-year contract.

+In July 2025, Margiris Normantas decided to start his career abroad, and signed contract with Bilbao Basket team, which competes in the highest tier of Spain basketball, Liga ACB.